· 9 min read

-Hunting Island is a barrier island — a narrow strip of land off the coast of South Carolina, constantly negotiating between the Atlantic Ocean and the salt marsh that lies behind it.
-It is one of the most ecologically dynamic places in the eastern United States.
+The place I worked is a wild coastal landscape — a narrow strip of land constantly negotiating between the open ocean and the salt marsh that lies behind it.
+It is one of the most ecologically dynamic kinds of places anywhere.
 The beach shifts measurably every year.
 Ghost crabs emerge at dusk from burrows in the dunes.
-Loggerhead sea turtles crawl up from the ocean to nest in May, driven by an instinct that has not changed in a hundred million years.
+Sea turtles crawl up from the ocean to nest in late spring, driven by an instinct that has not changed in a hundred million years.
 Painted buntings visit feeders in the maritime forest — birds so impossibly colorful that first-time visitors assume they are looking at something tropical, something exotic, something that does not belong here.

 It belongs here completely.
 And it taught me something about curriculum that I had been circling toward for years without being able to name it.

-Hunting Island has four distinct ecosystems within walking distance of each other.
+This one place holds four distinct ecosystems within walking distance of each other.
 Each one offers a different kind of sensory and developmental invitation.
-Together they map almost perfectly onto the four domains of the Universal Pilot Deck — not because I designed it that way, but because I designed the curriculum here, and the island already had a structure.
+Together they map almost perfectly onto the four domains of the Universal Pilot Deck — not because I designed it that way, but because I designed the curriculum here, and the place already had a structure.

 Longleaf pine, palmetto, Spanish moss, deer moving between trees at dusk.
 The forest is the domain of Slow Down — stillness, sound mapping, patient observation.
 It is sheltered, familiar, and dimensionally complex in ways that engage involuntary attention without overwhelming it.